qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 :menuselection:`New GeoPackage Layer...` button in the :menuselection:`Layer --> Create Layer -->` menu or from the :guilabel:`Data Source Manager` toolbar.
-You can also create a new GeoPackage layer trough the :guilabel:`Browser Panel` by selecting the :guilabel:`Create Database and Layer...`.
+You can also create a new GeoPackage layer through the :guilabel:`Browser Panel` by selecting the :guilabel:`Create Database and Layer...`.
 The :guilabel:`New GeoPackage Layer` dialog will be displayed as shown in :numref:`figure_create_geopackage`.